-More than 200 dachshunds descended on Yard and Coop in the Northern Quarter on Sunday for Manchester’s first Sausage Dog Cafe.
+More than 200 dachshunds descended on Yard and Coop in the Northern Quarter earlier this year for Manchester’s first Sausage Dog Cafe.
 The event was organised by the people behind The Pug Cafe, who have held a number of similar events for pugs and their owners in Manchester.

 Organiser Anushka Fernando said the event was a ‘huge success’, with more than 200 doggos and 650 humans